The Best Pram Walks Around Melbourne

-Albert Park Lake (pictured above and below) is one of Melbourne’s icons, and a popular place that attracts athletes, mums, kids, budding sailors, and of course, Grand Prix enthusiasts The walking track around Albert Lake is five kilometers long, so it’s an excellent distance to get that heart rate going and burns some joules.
+Albert Park Lake is one of Melbourne’s icons, and a popular place that attracts athletes, mums, kids, budding sailors, and of course, Grand Prix enthusiasts The walking track around Albert Lake is five kilometres long, so it’s an excellent distance to get that heart rate going and burns some joules.
 Some of the track is paved, while the boating side is gravel, so a jogging pram would be your best bet for that side of the lake.

 The beauty of this walk is that you are kept company by loads of Melbourne’s swans (and their cygnets if you are lucky!) and have plenty to observe along the way: the nearby golf course, the driving range and restaurants like The Point – a good spot to pop in for a coffee.